Runtime Layouts and Build Topologies

 Why people get confused

-You can set layout: monolith and still not have a real monolith artifact if the Maven topology is still modular.
+You can set layout: monolith and still not have a real monolith artefact if the Maven topology is still modular.

 Both layers must be aligned to achieve your intended runtime shape.